p2k3m/InfiniteRails/docs/portals-of-dimension-compliance-refresh.md

 ## Rendering & Onboarding

 - `SimpleExperience.start()` boots the experience by wiring up scene assets, terrain, UI, and the first render pass so the island appears as soon as the page loads.【F:simple-experience.js†L716-L745】
-- `setupScene()` installs the orthographic camera, grouped scene graph, lights, renderer configuration, and logs `Scene populated` once everything is in place.【F:simple-experience.js†L1398-L1477】
+- `setupScene()` installs the orthographic camera, grouped scene graph, lights, renderer configuration, and logs `Scene population check fired — validate terrain, rails, portals, mobs, and chests render correctly.
+Re-run asset bootstrap if visuals are missing.` once everything is in place.【F:simple-experience.js†L1398-L1477】
-- `buildTerrain()` rebuilds the 64×64 voxel island, seeds chunk metadata for culling, and prints both column and voxel counts (`World generated: 4096 voxels`).【F:simple-experience.js†L2635-L2709】
+- `buildTerrain()` rebuilds the 64×64 voxel island, seeds chunk metadata for culling, and prints both column and voxel counts (`World generation summary — … columns created`).【F:simple-experience.js†L2635-L2709】
 - `showBriefingOverlay()` displays the five-second tutorial overlay and pointer-lock hint described in the onboarding flow, with timers for auto-dismiss and manual dismissal.【F:simple-experience.js†L766-L812】

 ## Core Movement & Interaction